-Look at an example of large format presentation by.
+Look at an example of actual installations by:

-John Gerrard Further frames the conceptual aspects of this project in the enormity of the invironmental impacts.
+Further frames the conceptual aspects of this project in the enormity of the environmental impacts of human consumption.

 Questions to ponder: How are the objects I have chosen related to the natural environment?
 Do they derive substance from the environment or change it in some way?
 Where do these materials end up in our biological worlds?
 Are they changing our natural world?